peterkappelt/Tradfri-FHEM/README.md

 This is a small extension module for the FHEM Home-Control software.
 It enables connectivity to an IKEA Trådfri gateway.

+## Important

+There will be a bigger update soon.
+Your action might be required.
+Read here: <http://electronic.kappelt.net/wordpress/tradfri-upcoming-update/>

 ## Install to FHEM
 Run the following commands to add this repository to your FHEM setup:
 ```